Sekalol15/BuffRates-OG/README.md

 # BuffRates-OG
-Buffs various drop and spawn rates of mobs.
+Buffs various drop and spawn rates of mobs.(not working)